 - Items can appear to be skipped entirely: Items appear in the tab order only once.
 If a user tabs past the

-tabindexitems and continues on through the rest of the web page, at some point the user will arrive at the location of the
+tabindexitems and continues through the rest of the web page, at some point the user arrives at the location of the

-tabindexitems, but the tabbing process will skip over these links, because the user already tabbed through them at the beginning of the cycle.
-The user will likely be frustrated at not being able to access the items, and may not know that (s)he needs to cycle through the entire set of links on the page in order to access those links again.
+tabindexitems, but the tabbing process skips over these links, because the user already tabbed through them at the beginning of the cycle.
+Incorrect tab orders are frustrating when users are unable access items, and may not know that (s)he needs to cycle through the entire set of links on the page to reaccess those links.

 tabindexitems are tabbed to before any non-